What is the Massachusetts franchise tax?

 Start with the income measure.
 Take your federal taxable income, adjust for any Massachusetts add-backs or subtractions, and multiply the Massachusetts portion by 8%.
 If you operate in multiple states, only a portion of your net income is taxable here.

 Next, calculate the non-income measure.
 Find the greater of your taxable tangible personal property in Massachusetts or your taxable net worth apportioned to Massachusetts.
 Multiply that figure by $2.60 for every $1,000 of value.
 The rate and base are fixed annually by the state budget process.
+Some special entities, including financial institutions and manufacturers, may have different rates.

 Suppose your company has a Massachusetts-apportioned net income of $900,000, a Massachusetts tangible property of $2 million, and a Massachusetts-apportioned net worth of $5 million.